MEASURES TO REDUCE AND MANAGE FRAUD RISK

 In order to exclude further residual risks of potential conflicts of interest, the Company has developed, implements, and maintains an effective conflicts of interest policy, formulated in writing.
 This allows for identifying the circumstances that generate or could generate a conflict of interest harmful to one or more investors, and defines the procedures to be followed and measures to be taken to prevent or manage such conflicts.

 In particular, the Company, systematically and for each individual offer, as early as in the preliminary investigation phase and in the subsequent phase, verifies the following by expressly informing of this in the manner identified below: if a relevant person within the Company, entrusted with a so called "high responsibility" in the context of the services offered and the activities carried out by the Company (i.e., the shareholders and members of the Board of Directors, as well as any forthcoming member of the Evaluation Committee), or a party related to them,

-(i) owns a stake in the Offeror's share capital, or has any agreement under which it is possible to acquire a stake in the Offeror's capital in the future;
+(i) owns a stake in the Issuer's share capital, or has any agreement under which it is possible to acquire a stake in the Issuer's capital in the future;

 (iv) might obtain a financial interest or any other personal benefit from the publication and/or from the successful outcome of the offer, different and additional to that for the service provided by the Company.

 With reference to the cases of potential conflicts of interest listed above, the measures and management methods envisaged for each of them are as follows:

 a) in the event the Company becomes aware of a conflict of interest situation during the assessment process: